 Scott Hiller has been a resident of Colorado Springs City Council District 3 since 2020.
 He has been a vocal opponent of a proposed apartment complex near Old Colorado City.
 He grew up in Houston, Texas which he says gave him a lived experience as to the importance of smart growth and proper zoning rules.
 Hiller has a bachelor’s degree in geophysics from St. Louis University and attended graduate school for geological oceanography at Texas A&M. Professionally, he serves as chief of geosciences for a national, coastal engineering firm and is on the board of his neighborhood homeowners association.
 His work has included leading marine emergency survey teams deployed by the Army Corps of Engineers after hurricanes Dolly, Edouard, Gustav and Ike.
 He also assisted with the cleanup of the Deep Water Horizon oil spill.
 Hiller also has experience related to the renewable energy industry.

 Hiller's website does not list any official endorsements.

-Editor's note: This has been updated in response to questions raised about Talarico's status as an alum of Colorado College.
+Editor's note: This has been updated in response to questions raised about Talarico's status as an alum of Colorado College and other claims.